 #1 is a priority

-If you do not have a solid CRM structure in place or any CRM for that matter, then forget about a drip campaign.
+If you do not have a robust CRM structure in place or any CRM for that matter, then forget about a drip campaign.
 Get the basic infrastructure in place before you pull out the big guns.
-You will need at least 6 months worth of data before pulling the trigger on a drip campaign.
+You will need at least six months worth of data before pulling the trigger on a drip campaign.